 - Exercise regularly: Exercise is one of the best things you can do to protect your memory.
 Regular aerobic exercise (cardio) appears to boost the size of the hippocampus, the area of the brain involved in verbal memory and learning.
 Regular exercise can also help you maintain a healthy weight, reduce stress, and sleep better, all of which are related to memory.

 - Limit stress: Meditation and mindfulness are also great ways to reduce stress and improve sleep.
 Meditation has been shown to improve episodic memory, the memory of everyday events.

 - Be conscious of what you consume: Not surprisingly, what you put into your body can also affect your memory.
 Consuming a balanced diet that includes healthy fats and natural sugar (glucose)—and limits saturated fat, refined sugar, and alcohol—may be best for promoting long-term memory function.

-- Sleep: Sleep is critical, as it plays a role in the consolidation of memories.
+- Sleep: Sleep is critical, as it plays a role in consolidating of memories.
 Also, a lack of sleep can impair an individual’s ability to concentrate.
 You can improve sleep by exercising regularly, engaging in mindfulness/meditation, limiting alcohol, and avoiding caffeine in the afternoon and evening.

 When studying for an exam, preparing a presentation, or getting ready to deliver a speech, you will likely need to memorize information.

 Before you start preparing, you can do several things to set yourself up for success.
-Try to get rid of distractions while you’re studying, plan ahead so you don’t need to cram, and take study breaks.
+Try to avoid distractions while you’re studying, plan ahead so you don’t need to cram, and take study breaks.
 Evidence suggests that studying shortly before going to sleep, as well as sleeping between learning sessions, can help people retain information.

-Below are 8 science-backed techniques for retaining information and improving recall.
+Below are 8 science-backed techniques for retaining information and improving recall and memory performance.

 1. Organize the information